Climb Denali! – Discounts Available on Select 2027 Trips. Click for details.

 E-mail: lisa@alpineinstitute.com

-Lisa is adept at arranging special excursions and tours before and after AAI programs for climbers and trekkers who want to take advantage of their long distance travel for additional relaxation or adventure.
+Lisa is adept at arranging special excursions and tours before and after AAI programs.
 From independent travel to the Galapagos and the beaches of Thailand, to private treks to Machu Picchu and through the Swiss Alps, Lisa can make great things happen for you.

-Lisa has many years of experience and is expert in the North American, South American, European, and Asian travel markets.
+Lisa has many years of experience and is an expert in the North American, South American, European, and Asian travel markets.
 She has extensive experience in the airline industry and worked for another international tour operator before joining the Institute staff in 2001.
-Her university study was in tourism and travel administration.
+Her university studies were in tourism and travel administration.
 Besides being extremely knowledgeable, Lisa is a lot of fun to work with!

 Travel Insurance Recommendations

 We strongly recommend that you purchase comprehensive travel insurance that includes trip cancellation coverage.
-Unlike many vacations that are less physically demanding, a climbing and trekking vacation can be ruined by an illness or relatively minor injury that occurs before departure.
-While you can still tour a city or head to the beach with a sprained ankle or a very bad cold (albeit, less conveniently), such an injury or common illness can stop you in your tracks short of your climbing or trekking destination.
+Unlike many vacations that are less physically demanding, an adventure travel vacation can be ruined by an illness or relatively minor injury that occurs before departure.
+While you can still tour a city or head to the beach with a sprained ankle or a very bad cold (albeit less conveniently), such an injury or common illness can stop you in your tracks short of your adventure travel destination.

-Please note that the following is only a general summary of possible coverage, and is intended as a basic introduction to travel insurance.
+Please note that the following is only a general summary of possible coverage and is intended as a basic introduction to travel insurance.
 Please do not rely on this brief summary as a description of coverage and exclusions.
-For complete policy details, please see the RedPoint Travel Insurance website or ask us to mail a brochure to you.
+For complete policy details, please see the RedPoint Travel Insurance website.

 Trip Cancellation